A.B. Yehoshua, Israeli author and peace activist, dies at 85 | Entertainment

 A.B.
 Yehoshua, Israeli author and peace activist, dies at 85

 A.B.
 Yehoshua, a prominent Israeli author celebrated for his mastery of the Hebrew language and a leading peace activist, died on Tuesday.
-His first book, The Death of the Old Man, was published in 1962, and his most recent work, a novella entitled The Third Temple was published earlier this year.
+Yehoshua was born in Jerusalem in 1936.

 - Country: